Exposing Tanium: A Hacker’s Paradise

 - Google “password parameter”.
 How many hits are there describing applications that allow a password to appear as a command line parameter?

 - Once you are sufficiently scared about the type of data being passed around the peer chain, realize you will probably never obtain 100% data hygiene, and understand that peers are required to see each other’s plaintext data, you have completed this challenge.

 - For those with Tanium, unplug your server immediately.

 Let me ask you a question.
 What makes the best lie?
 One that has some truth embedded in it, right?
 IMO, there are a large percentage of vendors who lie to make a sale and keep a customer.
 There are certainly vendors who are, for the most part, honest at every level.
 In my many years of experience in the infoSec field, though, the liars far outweigh the honest vendors.
 Question everything a vendor tells you.
 The honest vendors will appreciate your questions and be more than happy to prove their statements.

 Here’s a great example that Tanium customers should grill the vendor on.
 “512-bit Elliptic Curve Cryptography is used for queries and actions distributed across the network to prevent man-in-the-middle attacks or other malicious behavior initiated by compromised endpoints”.
-(Source: https://info.Tanium.com/Platform_Architecture) Notice anything missing?
+(Source – broken link as of 2022: https://info.Tanium.com/Platform_Architecture) Notice anything missing?
 What about the results of those queries?
 Will that be encrypted?
 I found no reference to this on their website.